SDU-Bioinfo/bioinfo2024/readme.txt

 techniques for executing remote homology searches.
-The aim of this project is to create a deep learning-based algorithm that can identify up to 12 proteins with similar structures from the Protein Data Bank (PDB) that are homologous to a given protein sequence query.
+The aim of this project is to create a deep learning-based algorithm that can identify up to 12 proteins with similar structures from the Protein Data Bank (PDB) that are homologous to a given protein structure query.

 The quality of the pairing between the query and the candidate proteins is assessed by computing the TM-score and SEQID between the query structure and